kbrsh/blog/src/posts/identifying-ideas.md

 These unique ideas are ones that solve a problem that a lot of people have.
 In hindsight, these are the types of ideas that seem the most obvious.

 Many creators automate tasks that they regularly encounter every day (especially developers).
 Attempt to find what's missing from your daily life.
-If there is a repetitive task that you frequently find yourself running into, ask yourself—_Can I automate this?_
+If there is a repetitive task that you frequently find yourself running into, ask yourself — _Can I automate this?_

 Be aware of your surroundings.
 Instead of just dealing with the reality of something annoying you, _notice it as an opportunity_.
 Most will overlook any inefficiencies in what they do.
 Instead, it's crucial to see how the current situation can be improved.